Trading Card Conditioning Standards

 - Tears, punctures, splits

-- Water/liquid damage
+- Water/liquid damage (We don't sell cards with this)

 - Missing or unreadable text